loganmarchione/docker-php-startpage/FEATURES.md

 ## Icon packs

-Icons are delivered inside the container image.
+Icons from [Font Awesome (free)](https://fontawesome.com/) and [Simple Icons](https://simpleicons.org/) are delivered inside the container image.
 This makes the image larger, but means that icons are not loaded from an external third-party CDN.
 In addition, this also gives the benefit of being able to swap Font Awesome and Simple Icons in the `config.json` file by changing the path to the SVG files.